compiiile/compiiile/README.md

 ## Installation

-You can install compiiile either globally or per-project:
+You can install Compiiile either globally or per-project:

 ### Globally